 At Monroeville Dental, not only do we practice good hand hygiene, use PPE, and sterilize our equipment to the highest standard, but we also make sure that the office as a whole is disinfected regularly.
 We use EPA-certified, hospital-grade disinfectants to wipe down all surfaces before and after each patient.
 No chair, dental computer, light switch, or handle goes un-cleaned here!

 Our dental sterilization policy is in place to protect you!
 When you visit Monroeville Dental, you can be sure that you are in a safe, clean, health-conscious environment.
-Call us today to find out more, and to make an appointment.
+Call us today to find out more, and to schedule an appointment.
 We look forward to hearing from you soon.